 Do bicycles require reservations?

-No, but the appropriate park entrance fee must be paid at the entrance station.
+No, but the appropriate park entrance fee must be paid at the entrance station or online.

 How does this apply to Commercial Use Authorizations (CUA) or Special Use Permits (SUP)?